To schedule an appointment with an addiction specialist, please call 617.414.6926

 - As employers, enhancing the support we offer to our own employees affected by substance use disorder.

-A call to action with these two priorities is outlined in the attached, which both BMC and BWH are enthusiastically supporting.
+A call to action with these two priorities is outlined below, which both BMC and BWH are enthusiastically supporting.

 Thank you for joining Boston Medical Center and Brigham and Women’s Hospital in committing to enact these specific actions over the next year.